khaledhassann/hedeyeti/README.md

-Here’s the complete `README.md` file formatted as plain text so you can copy and paste it directly:

----

-# Hedieaty
+# Hedeyeti

-**Hedieaty** is a gift list management app built with Flutter.
+**Hedeyeti** is a gift list management app built with Flutter.
 The app simplifies the process of creating, managing, and sharing wish lists for special occasions such as birthdays, weddings, engagements, graduations, and holidays.

 ---